Home Away From Home

 ITEP Academic Plus | 4.5

-Or apply as a Test Optional candidate for admission.
 Test Optional international applicants must complete an interview with their admissions counselor.
 Please note that international students must submit language test scores even if they are applying as Test Optional candidates.

 Official School Transcript(s)